 According to MSDN the TDR processes are:

-- Timeout detection: The Video Scheduler component of the Windows Vista graphics stack detects that the GPU is taking more than the permitted quantum time to execute the particular task and tries to preempt this particular task.
+- Timeout detection: The Video Scheduler component of Windows graphics stack detects that the GPU is taking more than the permitted quantum time to execute the particular task and tries to preempt this particular task.
 The preempt operation has a “wait” timeout—the actual “TDR timeout.”
 This step is thus the “timeout detection” phase of the process.
-The default timeout period in Windows Vista is 2 seconds.
+The default timeout period in Windows is 2 seconds.
 If the GPU cannot complete or preempt the current task within the TDR timeout, then the GPU is diagnosed as hung.

 - Preparation for recovery: The operating system informs the WDDM driver that a timeout has been detected and it must reset the GPU.
 The driver is told to stop accessing memory and should not access hardware after this time.
 The operating system and the WDDM driver collect hardware and other state information that could be useful for post-mortem diagnosis.